jamesarosen/ember-i18n/README.md

 information.
 If you want to support inflection based on `count`, you will also need to include the
 [CLDR.js pluralization library](https://github.com/jamesarosen/CLDR.js)
-and set `CLDR.defaultLocale` to the current locale code (e.g. "de").
+and set `CLDR.defaultLanguage` to the current locale code (e.g. "de").

 ### Examples